 If the scope identifier is empty, it is interpreted by the “current” container, which is always the one at which the AMQP operation carrying the address information is immediately directed.
 For instance, for an attach or transfer operation, the implied reference is determined by the container receiving the performative frame.

-An AMQP address consisting of a IP authority and an empty scope identifier will result in the overall address expression resolved by the container reachable via the network endpoint or its equivalent communication path per Error: Reference source not found.
+An AMQP address consisting of a network endpoint and an empty scope identifier will result in the overall address expression resolved by the container reachable via the network endpoint or its equivalent communication path per Error: Reference source not found.

 An AMQP address consisting of a network endpoint and an non-empty scope identifier will result in the overall address expression resolving to a container identified by the scope identifier while the network endpoint or its equivalent communication path per Error: Reference source not found serve as “on-ramp” into the AMQP network if required.